Coolxaditya/QueryGuard/README.md

 ## Overview

 A dual-agent system for deep research, using Tavily for web crawling and OpenRouter for drafting structured summaries.
 Built with LangChain, LangGraph, and Streamlit.
+A Security and Privacy Module is integrated to ensure safe handling of data, API keys, and user privacy.

 ## Live Demo